hoshiumiarata/go-iter/README.md

 # iter

-This package that provides a set of functions for working with strongly typed iterators.
+This package provides a set of functions for working with strongly typed iterators.

-It can be used to work with any type that implements the Iterable interface.
-It also can be extended with custom functions.
+It can work with any type that implements the Iterable interface, and it can also be extended with custom functions.

 Check out [documentation](https://pkg.go.dev/github.com/hoshiumiarata/go-iter) for more information.

 ## Installation